echo2echo/Perl-Search-Replace/README.md

      ./search_replace.pl

 Also, here is a perl one liner with basically the same functionality as search_replace.pl.
 It also works in the current directory and all sub directories.
+The one liner below makes a substitution on all html files (*.html)

       perl -p -i -e 's/mispeled/misspelled/g' `find ./ -name "*.html"`